lukaswittmann/moist/docs/models/components/index.rst

 Model Components
 ================

-Components are reusable energy terms that can be combined in a ``general_solvation_model`` and evaluated on a shared cavity.
+Components are reusable energy terms that can be combined in a ``solvation_model_general`` and evaluated on a shared cavity.

 .. toctree::
    :maxdepth: 2